slow-coding/scbot/README.md

 # scbot
 A practical AI Agent System continuously integrates several mainstream frameworks and combines them in an organic manner.

-==My goal== is to integrate the resources of the AI open-source ecosystem and create a truly user-friendly personal local Bot.
+**My goal** is to integrate the resources of the AI open-source ecosystem and create a truly user-friendly personal local Bot.
 This repository is still under rapid and continuous development.

 | Component | Tool/Framework |